DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_rdm_terms.md

 ### Archiving
 #### [CODATA RDM Terminology (version 2023)](https://doi.org/10.5281/zenodo.10626170) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
-> Engage in curation activity that ensures that records, objects, metadata and data are properly over time, including security and authenticity
+> Engage in curation activity that ensures that records, objects, metadata and data are properly selected, stored, and can be accessed, and for which logical and physical integrity are maintained over time, including security and authenticity over time, including security and authenticity

 ### Data archive